 Photo: Lt.
 Governor Garlin Gilchrist II

-Michigan small businesses (per SBA size standards) – including hospitality and food industry businesses and sole proprietorships, independent contractors and self-employed persons – are eligible to apply for loans to help ensure employees continue receiving paychecks.
-The Paycheck Protection Program loans are designed to provide a direct incentive for small businesses to keep their workers on the payroll and may be forgiven if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest or utilities.
+Michigan small businesses (per SBA size standards) – including hospitality and food industry businesses and sole proprietorships, independent contractors and self-employed persons – are eligible to apply for loans through The Paycheck Protection Program (PPP) to help ensure employees continue receiving paychecks.
+The PPP loans were designed to provide a direct incentive for small businesses to keep their workers on the payroll and may be forgiven if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest or utilities.

 There continues to be a significant need for additional resources to support small businesses facing many challenges in the face of the COVID-19 virus, according to Lt.
 Governor Garlin Gilchrist II.

 “This additional funding for the Paycheck Protection Program offers much-needed financial support for our small businesses and their workers to help them get through this tough time,” Gilchrist said.

 Brian Calley, president of the Small Business Association of Michigan recommends that businesses double check with their lending institution to confirm that their application is still in line for a PPP loan.
 Businesses that haven’t applied should act quickly since this money will be committed in a very short time, according to Calley.

 Bob Doyle, MICPA president & CEO, also encourages any small business looking for assistance through the PPP to act now.
 He said there may not be additional PPP funding authorized by Congress in the future

 “While we are looking at every resource possible to support our small businesses and workforce in the face of the significant challenges they are facing, we know that the Paycheck Protection Program will be paramount to economic recovery efforts in the state,” said Mark Burton, CEO of the Michigan Economic Development Corporation.